 Notion was founded in 2016 by Ivan Zhao and Simon Last in San Francisco.
 The story actually started earlier – Zhao had been working for years on building the “perfect” workspace.
 He wanted a tool that was as flexible as Lego, but for your work.

-Who is Notion really for?
+Who is Notion actually for?

 Notion is ideal for people who like to experiment with their systems.
 Think of product managers who want to visualize their roadmaps, content creators who track their ideas and publications, or small teams who want a wiki and project management in one.